L'Ami du peuple: Early struggles

-Marat, with no source of independent income, used much of his own savings to print L’Ami du peuple.
-In early 1792, after returning from a two-month stay in England, he could not afford to continue the journal.
-With the financial support of his new common-law wife, Simone Evrard, he was able to renew publication.
-After the suspension of the monarchy on August 10, 1792, the Committee of Police and Surveillance of the Paris Commune gave Marat four of the royal presses, and the new imprimerie de Marat was set up in the basement of the Convent of the Cordeliers.
+Marat used much of his own money to finance the publication of L’Ami du peuple.
+In early 1792, after returning from a two-month stay in England, financial difficulties interrupted publication.
+With financial support from Simonne Évrard, he was able to resume the journal.
+After the overthrow of the monarchy on 10 August 1792, the Committee of Police and Surveillance of the Paris Commune placed four printing presses confiscated from the royal printing establishment at Marat's disposal.
+His new imprimerie de Marat was established in the basement of the Cordeliers Convent.